-He had initially hoped to fully recover from his injury, sustained when struck by a David Willey short delivery.
+He had initially hoped to fully recover from his injury, sustained when struck by a short delivery from Willey.
 He returned at the end of 2015 season and then went to play domestic T20 in South Africa, but struggled with the after-effects of the injury and announced he would not be playing the 2015 English season.

 "I realise I am one of those lucky people who earns a living doing something they truly love," he said.
 "It's the game I fell in love with as a kid.
 A lot of players forget that perspective check."

 NBC Denis Compton Award 2007, 2008, 2009